Short-billed gull: Description

 Short-billed gulls take 3 years to attain breeding plumage.
 Juveniles are brownish overall with dark brown wingtips.
 They appear darker and more smudged on the head and neck, compared to the paler and finely-marked common gull, which more closely resembles Ring-billed gull at this stage.
 Many first-year birds retain juvenile plumage through the winter, but some grow grayish saddle feathers intermixed with juvenile feathers.
 The bill becomes pink at the base with a black tip by the first winter.
 Second-year birds resemble adults but may have brown wing covert feathers and black markings on the tertials, lacking white spots on the wingtips except the p10 mirror.
 Third-year birds are similar to adults but may have dark markings on primary coverts, secondaries, underwing and tail, with more extensive black on the wingtips.

 Subadult (third-year) short-billed gull in flight.
 Note the white tongue tips forming a "string of pearls" between primaries 5 and 8.

 Distribution

 The short-billed gull breeds in colonies along coastal areas and inland wetlands, mainly in Alaska and Northwest Canada.
 Most birds winter along the Pacific coast down to the Sacramento Valley, and less frequently to Baja California, the Northern Rockies and Ontario.
 It is a very rare visitor to eastern North America and a vagrant to east Asia.
-There is one recent record of a short-billed gull in Europe, on the Azores in 2003.
+There are two records of short-billed gull in Europe, on the Azores in 2003 and the Faroe Islands in 2026.